xthemadgenius/btcrec-cli/docs/GPU_Acceleration.md

 A good starting point for these wallets is:

     python3 btcrecover.py --wallet ./btcrecover/test/test-wallets/bitcoincore-wallet.dat --performance --enable-gpu --global-ws 4096 --local-ws 256

+*For reference, this command achieves around 120 KP/s on an NVidia 1660Ti*

 The `--performance` option tells *btcrecover* to simply measure the performance until Ctrl-C is pressed, and not to try testing any particular passwords.
 You will still need a wallet file (or an `--extract-data` option) for performance testing.
 After you you have a baseline from this initial test, you can try different values for `--global-ws` and `--local-ws` to see if they improve or worsen performance.